sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 node_modules
 ```

 This prevents Git from adding all of your installed npm packages to your repository.
-Why is this useful?
-A `node_modules` folder can be extremely large, even larger than sites like GitHub will allow you to store.
-The `package.json` and `package-lock.json` files contain all the necessary instructions for other users to download the dependencies themselves, so version controlling these 2 small files is sufficient for tracking all the packages your project uses.
+A `node_modules` folder can be extremely large; even larger than sites like GitHub will allow you to store.
+The `package.json` and `package-lock.json` files contain all the necessary instructions for other users to download the dependencies themselves, so version controlling these 2 small files is sufficient for tracking all the dependencies your project uses.

 ---